 This project, one of 30 high and medium priority projects listed in our 2008 Watershed Restoration Plan, is located within the Church Creek subwatershed of the South River and is part of our comprehensive Church Creek Initiative.
 This site is the “green remainder” of a much wider floodplain-wetland system that extended to nearby West Street and collected over 100 acres of forest runoff.
 The true headwaters (West Street to Riva Road) have been filled, and their drainage piped.
 The lateral areas of this reach have been filled on both the north bank (Home Depot) and south bank (Harbour Center) to allow space for retail development in the 1970s.
 Aris T. Allen Boulevard also now contributes flow from areas that should geographically be outside of the drainage shed.
 As a result, a scoured single-thread channel has developed where one did not exist historically.

 This project has increased biological diversity of the channels and floodplain via consistent floodplain reconnection that provides yearlong recharge of floodplain soils.
 The restoration work increased instream pool depth, which expands fish habitat upstream without removing existing forest resources to reshape the channel.
 In addition, the varied size of substrate in the restored project (rock weirs, cobble riffles, fine sediment and organic substrate in the pools) enhances macroinvertebrate habitat.
+The site saw a decrease in bacteria levels and surge in fish population after the first year of restoration.
 The improved floodplain connection improved sediment trapping within the floodplain allowing cleaner and cooler water to enter Church Creek and the South River.

 Construction was completed in early 2016.